saweeet/saweeet.github.io/content/en/cat-sitting.md

 - She can be a bit restless when being picked up.
 If she is wriggling to get out of your arms, slowly place her down.
 Avoid letting Laksa jump out of your arms by holding her firmly.
 This will teach Laksa to wait for you to place her down.
 - You can lure Laksa in with a cooing baby voice.
 Laksa loves to gallop towards you from across the house when you say hello.
 - Feel free to say hi to her while she's lying down, she loves getting head scratches.
 - Let Laksa come and go freely so she can trust you.
+She doesn't mind being picked up for short periods but will let you know she's done by wriggling and pushing away from you.

 ## Cat play/fights